Skip to Content

 Fresh chicken should be covered and stored below 4 degrees Celsius, on the bottom shelf of the refrigerator away from cooked meats and deli products.
 Once cooked they should be stored separately from uncooked meat, on the second shelf of the refrigerator.

-Chicken drumsticks can be frozen on the same day of purchase and should be defrosted thoroughly before cooking.
+Chicken drumsticks can be frozen on the same day of purchase and should be defrosted thoroughly before cooking (or cook them from frozen using these steps).

 Cooking chicken drumsticks